 A versatile big man whose career bridged Philippine and Japanese basketball, becoming a PBA top draft pick and a respected coach.

-Rich Alvarez's story is one of cross-cultural basketball identity.
-Born in Japan to a Filipino father and a Japanese mother, he brought a unique blend of skills and perspective to the Philippine game.
-His selection as the first overall pick in the 2004 PBA draft by Shell was a testament to his immediate impact potential.
-On the court, he was known for his hustle, defensive tenacity, and reliable mid-range shooting, playing his entire PBA playing career with the franchise that later became the Powerade Tigers.
-After retiring, Alvarez smoothly transitioned into coaching, lending his experience and understanding of the game to teams like the Macau Black Knights.
-His journey from a dual-heritage prospect to a PBA cornerstone and mentor reflects the global pathways of modern basketball.
+Rich Alvarez was selected first overall in the 2004 PBA draft by Shell.
+Born in 1980 in Japan to a Filipino father and Japanese mother, he brought a unique blend of skills and perspective to Philippine basketball.
+On the court, he played with hustle, defensive tenacity, and reliable mid-range shooting.
+He played his entire PBA career with the franchise that later became the Powerade Tigers.
+After retiring, he transitioned into coaching, working with teams like the Macau Black Knights.
+His journey from a dual-heritage prospect to a PBA cornerstone and mentor reflects basketball's global pathways.

 1965–1980